 Access Answers to NCERT Class 4 EVS Chapter 19 Abdul in the Garden

 1. The stick which was stuck in the ground fell very easily.
 It was difficult to pull out a small grass.
 Why?

-The roots of grass were firmly holding the grass with soil.
-But whereas, the stick has no roots and hence it is difficult to pull out small grass.
+The roots of the grass were firmly holding the grass with soil, whereas the stick has no roots; hence, it is difficult to pull out small grass.

 2. Do all plants have roots?